Organize Users & Social Profiles

 Connect a Social Profile

-1. Click on the profile card icon in the upper right hand corner of the application.
+1. Click on in the upper right corner of the application.
 You may also connect a profile under Settings » Users & Social Profiles.

-2. Select the group that it will belong to from the group dropdown.
+2. Select the group that the profile will belong to from the In Group dropdown.

 3. Click the social network you wish to connect.

-Sprout integrates with Twitter, Facebook, LinkedIn and Instagram.
+Sprout integrates with Twitter, Facebook, LinkedIn, Pinterest and Instagram.
 Profiles also include your Google Analytics and Feedly accounts.

 Note: We do not integrate with Facebook groups, LinkedIn groups or LinkedIn university personal profiles.

 It's worth noting that Google Analytics, Feedly and LinkedIn Personal pages do not count against your profile count.